Rouselos/responsive-content/README.md

 * `breakpoint` : if the screen width is greater than or equal to this value, an Ajax reload is triggered.
 Default is 768.

 * `afterLoad` : a callback function to run secondary logic after each load.
-This function is called once per logical "page", i.e. for each of these scenarios:
+This function is called exactly once for each of these exclusive cases:
 (1) the initial page requires no Ajax reload because the screen width is smaller than `breakpoint`; (2) the initial page makes an Ajax reload because screen width is at least `breakpoint`;
 (3) a subsequent click causes a Pjax load;